Obstructing Lagrangian concordance for closures of 3-braids: Initial obstructions from fillings

-\section{Using Gompf's 3-dimensional 2-plane field invariant}
+\subsection{Using Gompf's 3-dimensional 2-plane field invariant}

-Next, we prove an obstruction to the concordance $U \prec\Lambda\prec U$ coming from the $d_3$ invariant of $\Sigma_2(\Lambda')$, proved in Theorem 4.16 of \cite{Gom98}, and apply it to the case where $\Lambda'$ is a transverse knot which is the closure of a 3-braid of Murasugi type 1.
+Next, we prove an obstruction to the concordance $U \prec\Lambda\prec U$ coming from the $d_3$ invariant of $\Sigma_2(\Lambda')$, proved in Theorem 4.16 of \cite{Gom98}, and apply it to the case where $\Lambda'$ is a transverse knot which is the closure of a 3-braid.

 For a given contact 3-manifold $(M,\xi)$, we define the $d_3$ invariant on the homotopy type of the 2-plane field: \begin{thm}\cite{Gom98} Suppose we have a contact 3-manifold $(M,\xi)$, and suppose we have an almost complex 4-manifold $(X,J)$ such that $\partial X = M$, with $\xi$ induced by the complex tangencies: $\xi = (TM)\cap J(TM)$.
 Let $\sigma(X)$ denote the signature of $X$, and let $\chi(X)$ denote the Euler characteristic of $X$.
 For $c_1(\xi)$ a torsion class, the rational number